 - This post contains ads and affiliate-links. -

-Pampas grass, cotton branches, palm leaves: There’s hardly an interior Instagram channel that doesn’t feature the dried flower trend.
-But not only on Instagram, also in my own four walls I love the look of dried plants.
+Pampas grass, cotton branches, palm leaves: Dried flowers are not only a sustainable decor trend but it is also super easy to dry plants and flowers on your own.
+In my own four walls I love the look of dried plants a lot.
 Why the trend is suitable for everyone without a green thumb, how you can dry the flowers yourself and where you can buy them, is what I’m going to tell you now.

 The pros of dried flowers